5t111111/docker-pocketmine-mp/README.md

 ====================

 Docker image for a PocketMine-MP server.
-It includes the latest BETA version and NOT stable one because the latest stable version is not working for the latest Minecraft PE.
+Since it includes the latest stable version of PocketMine-MP that is not working with the latest Minecraft PE, you should update to the latest beta.
+Check "Update Beta" section.

 Quick Start
 --------------------